he race is on.

 I look back at the others, who at that very moment are leaping off the cliff-face, following me in a dive.
 I’m glowing with confidence, and this makes me smile.

 There’s nothing like winning!

-This reminds me of when Conway told me that in the old days, the point of the race was to get a place on one of those benches at the top of the cliff, to watch the sunset.
+This reminds me of when Conner told me that in the old days, the point of the race was to get a place on one of those benches at the top of the cliff, to watch the sunset.
 The lemming that won the race would mark the bench it wanted to sit on.
 Apparently that’s why it’s called benchmark.

 I wonder why this changed?

 I wonder what happens when we hit the ground?